DavidRodriguezSoaresCUI/PyYoloCR/README.md

 ## Known bugs

-* Tesseract's LSTM engine produce a lower quality OCR (such as a worse italics detection).
+* [_Written by `YuriZero`, I did not check if this is an issue_] Tesseract's LSTM engine produce a lower quality OCR (such as a worse italics detection).
 	* Use Legacy engine [traineddata](https://github.com/tesseract-ocr/tessdata) instead.
-	* You can put these files inside YoloCR's tessdata directory.
+	* You can put these files inside YoloCR's `./tessdata` directory.

-* Cygwin (Windows), when you run YoloCR.sh for the first time.
-	* Signal SIGCHLD received, but no signal handler set.
-	* YoloCR will run without errors the next times.
-* Babun (Windows), you will have errors when trying to run YoloCR.sh.
-	* Use Cygwin instead.
+## TODO and possible improvements
+ * Add support for [ABBYY FineReader](https://pdf.abbyy.com) as alternative OCR engine, because apparently it's a popular (Windows-specific) and viable alternative to `Tesseract`.